About Speak Your Mind

 Mental health issues affect everyone.
-Shouldn't you know more?
-Now is the time to speak your mind and get the information you need.
-Join professional psychologist and host Dr. Carolyn Phelps each week as Speak Your Mind starts the conversation on mental health issues.
+Speak Your Mind is a call-in/talk show in which we raise awareness and start a conversation about mental health and mental illness in order to decrease stigma and inspire hope.
+Join licensed psychologist and host of Speak Your Mind, Dr. Carolyn Phelps and her guests each week as Speak Your Mind starts the conversation on mental health issues.

 Each Thursday, a panel of mental health professionals discuss the week's topic and help answer viewer questions live from the WDSE•WRPT studio.
-Questions can be phoned-in, text and emailed.
-Calls will be answered by a confidential team that will relay your question to Dr. Phelps.
+We want you to be a part of the conversation – because the questions you have, other people have too!
+Your call is answered off camera by a team that will relay your question to Dr. Phelps.
 So feel free to ask the questions you've always wanted to ask and hear the reply in the comfort of your own home.

 What kinds of questions can be answered?